Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Glycyl-L-histidyl-L-lysine copper complex represents one of the most well-studied peptides for wound healing and tissue repair.
 This naturally occurring copper peptide has demonstrated remarkable ability to stimulate collagen and elastin production, making it particularly valuable for patients with plantar fasciitis related to tissue degeneration or aging.

 GHK-Cu is a small copper-binding peptide that naturally occurs in human plasma, saliva, and urine.
 It functions as a signaling molecule that activates tissue repair processes, stimulates collagen synthesis, and promotes the formation of new blood vessels.
-The copper component is essential for the peptide's biological activity and enhances its stability.
+The copper component is important for the peptide's biological activity and enhances its stability.

-A comprehensive study in the International Journal of Molecular Sciences (Pickart et al., 2023) examined GHK-Cu's effects on connective tissue healing in 60 patients with chronic tendon injuries.
+A thorough study in the International Journal of Molecular Sciences (Pickart et al., 2023) examined GHK-Cu's effects on connective tissue healing in 60 patients with chronic tendon injuries.
 Results showed a 58% increase in collagen type I production and a 42% improvement in tissue elasticity after 8 weeks of treatment.
 Pain scores decreased by an average of 4.2 points on a 10-point scale.

 Research published in Wound Repair and Regeneration (Davis et al., 2022) found that GHK-Cu enhanced the healing rate of soft tissue injuries by 35% compared to standard care.
 The study also documented improved tissue architecture and reduced scar formation in treated patients.
 Biochemical analysis revealed increased expression of genes associated with tissue repair and regeneration.